-Hans Ulrich Obrist is Artistic Director of the Serpentine Galleries, London.
-He was previously the Curator of the Musée d’Art Moderne de la Ville de Paris.
-Since his first show, World Soup (The Kitchen Show), in 1991, he has curated more than 300 shows.
+Hans Ulrich Obrist is artistic director of the Serpentine Galleries, London.
+He was previously the curator of the Musée d’Art Moderne de la Ville de Paris.
+Since his first show, World Soup (The Kitchen Show), in 1991, he has curated more than 300 exhibitions.

 HANS ULRICH OBRISTHow did this all begin?

 BRET EASTON ELLISWell, I lived in New York for many years, and when I came back to Los Angeles—this was roughly around 2006—I was shocked by the burgeoning LA art scene.
 It was very different than it had been when I left, there were more galleries, and a real sense that something was happening.
 And I found myself being invited to certain dinners and art openings, so I met a lot of gallerists and artists, including Alex.
 I was interested in his work, so we became friendly.